WHAT ARE HEMORRHOIDS?

 Surgical excision of hemorrhoids is a procedure where all hemorrhoids are excised, or totally removed.
 This takes place during one procedure.
 Recurrence rates following this type of procedure are low.
 Patients may experience bleeding, postoperative pain and discomfort.
 If a patient experiences a reduced quality of life due to hemorrhoids, surgical excision is generally recommended.
 It has shown to effectively treat the symptoms associated with hemorrhoids.

-If you experience pain from hemorrhoids, it’s important to speak to a physician at West Valley Colon and Rectal Surgery Center.
-The physician will be able to determine whether hemorrhoids are internal or external, and which type of treatment is most likely to benefit you most.
-It is also important to determine that hemorrhoids are in fact the cause of your pain and not a more serious condition like a tumor.
+If you experience pain from hemorrhoids, it’s important to speak to a physician.
+Here at West Valley Colon and Rectal Surgery Center, we will do everything we can to help.
+The physician will be able to determine whether hemorrhoids are internal or external.
+After his initial assessment, he will determine which type of treatment is likely to benefit you.
+It is also important to determine that hemorrhoids are in fact the cause of your pain.
+There are several conditions that can cause similar symptoms.
+The physician must make sure it isn't a more serious condition like a tumor.

 You’re Not Alone!